 A system of farming principles and practices that increases biodiversity, enriches soils, improves watersheds and enhances ecosystems.

 Regenerative Organic Alliance

-A new nonprofit created by Patagonia and Dr. Bronner’s to own and manage the Regenerative Organic Certification (ROC) process.
+A new nonprofit created by Patagonia, Dr. Bronner’s and other partners to own and manage the Regenerative Organic CertifiedTM (ROC) process.
 The alliance oversees the certification framework and guidelines.

 A holistic agriculture certification encompassing pasture-based animal welfare, fairness for farmers and workers, and robust requirements for soil health and land management.